bloch-elkouby-lab/website/presentations/index.md

 <ins>Aberman, A. Jones, D., Shvarzman, R.</ins> , &amp; Tortora, J. &amp; **Bloch-Elkouby, S.** (2024, June).
 The role of self-compassion in evidence-based suicide-specific interventions: a critical review.
 Poster presented at the annual meeting of the Society for Psychotherapy Research, Ottawa, Canada.

+<ins>Goncearenco, I.</ins> , &amp; **Bloch-Elkouby, S.** (2024, April).
+Hidden Barriers: Exploring Self-Disgust/Hatred and Disgust with Others in Individuals with Concealed vs. Disclosed Past-Month Suicidal Ideation.
+Poster presented at the annual meeting of the American Psychiatric Association.
+New York, NY.

+Gordon, G., Samstag, L., &amp; **Bloch-Elkouby, S.** (2022, March).
+Explicit and Implicit Racial Bias in Nursing- Can Mindfulness Mitigate Aversive Racism?
+Poster presented at 93rd Annual Eastern Psychological Association Conference the New York, NY.

 {% include section.html %}